guramxatiashvili/RSS-newsFeed-aggregator/README.md

 or their feeds.

 DEMO >>>  https://feedsgkhatiashvili.herokuapp.com/
-To access admin role use -
+To access admin role login with -
 username: admin
 password: admin